StarKRE22/Atomic/Docs/Entities/Filters/IEntityTrigger`1.md

 ## 🗂 Example of Usage

-Assume we have some type derived from [Entity](../Entities/Entity.md):
+Assume we have some entity type derived from [Entity](../Entities/Entity.md)

 ```csharp
 public class GameEntity : Entity